If you have already started your awards entry, please login below to edit and submit your form.

 How can I make a nomination?

 Our online nomination process is quick and easy.
-To nominate visit www.sqa.org.uk/star and set up an account using your e-mail address.
-You will be able to complete the online form in your own time and also upload image and video content to support your entry.
-You can complete the form in different stages, but remember the closing date for entries is Friday 30 June 2017.
+To nominate someone for an award, Frist set up an account using your e-mail address.
+You will then be able to complete the online form in your own time and also upload image and video content to support your entry.
+You can complete the form in different stages, but remember the closing date for entries is Friday 6 July 2018.

 Making a nomination for a Star Award is a quick and easy process.
-Go to www.sqa.org.uk/star and register.
 Once registered, you simply have to select the most appropriate award category for your nomination, fill in some contact details and name the person/centre you wish to nominate.

 You should give examples of how your nomination supports the criteria, using a maximum of 1000 words.
 You are advised to use examples that illustrate the impact that the entrant has made.
 Make sure that you cover all elements of the criteria within your submission.